kiraoyd/Almost-Died-Today/README.md

 - Provide logout functionality
 - Place the NASA API query on a timed fetch.
 - Render a completely different page style if no asteroid near miss is found within the last week.
-- Registration needs to reroute back to the landing page, rather than show raw JSON -

 ## To Run